Viewpoints:

 Sustainability

 In the transition to a sustainable society, students, colleges and universities must commit to sustainable development within higher education.
-Higher education institutions can do this in various areas: in the curriculum of the various programmes, in research, and in facilities and operations.
-The ISO advocates an integrated approach in which all these facets are incorporated into the DNA of the institutions.
-We want educational institutions to pay structural attention to sustainability in their core activities and to provide insight into how they do this.
-We also see opportunities for developing knowledge and skills to understand the context of these challenges, so that students can use this to shape and give substance to their work.
+At higher education institutions, this can be achieved in various areas: in the curricula of the various programs and in institutional policies.
+Educational institutions play a crucial role in this by incorporating the Sustainable Development Goals (SDGs) into their education.
+The National SDG Report states that it is precisely the structural integration of the SDGs that is necessary to achieve impact.
+The ISO advocates for an integrated approach in which these aspects are embedded in the DNA of the institutions.
+We want educational institutions to structurally pay attention to sustainability in their core activities and to provide transparency on how they do so.
+We also see opportunities for developing the knowledge and skills needed to understand the context of these challenges, so that students can use this understanding to shape the form and content of their work.